kadamwhite/talks/2017/democratizing-software-wcbos/democratizing-software.md

 And that should make you question my title of "democratizing software".
 Because software is code.

+I don't know about you, but I've been thinking about Democracy a lot lately. is this a good word?

 All people.
 Looking at this room, not much is true about all of us; the WP community is diverse and multivariate.

 But we are all human, so we are all born, we all die, and none of us start out knowing how to code.